-Flexibility and Extension Solution
+Flexibility and Long-distance Extension Solution

-The GS-4210 series provides Gigabit TP/SFP interfaces supporting 10/100/1000BASE-T RJ45 copper to connect with surveillance network devices such as NVR, Video Streaming Server or NAS to facilitate surveillance management.
-Or through these dual-speed fiber SFP slots, it can also connect with the 100BASE-FX / 1000Base-SX/LX SFP (Small Form-factor Pluggable) fiber transceiver and then to backbone switch and monitoring center over a long distance.
-The distance can be extended from 550 meters to 2 kilometers (multi-mode fiber) and up to 10/20/30/40/50/70/120 kilometers (single-mode fiber or WDM fiber).
+The GS-4210-16UP4C and GS-4210-24UP4C provide 4 extra Gigabit TP interfaces supporting 10/100/1000BASE-T RJ45 copper to connect with surveillance network devices such as NVR, Video Streaming Server or NAS to facilitate surveillance management.
+Or through these dual-speed fiber SFP slots, they feature 100BASE-FX and 1000BASE-SX/LX SFP (Small Form-factor Pluggable) fiber transceivers to uplink to backbone switch and monitoring center in long distance.
+The distance can be extended from 550 meters to 2 kilometers (multi-mode fiber) and to 10/20/40/60/80/120 kilometers (single-mode fiber or WDM fiber).
 They are well suited for applications within the enterprise data centers and distributions.